coryforsythe/atom-cfn/README.md

 ## Usage

-Once installed, the pacakge adds the commands cloudformation:Validate and cloudformation:Launch Stack to atom.
+Once installed, the pacakge adds the commands cloudformation:Validate, cloudformation:Launch Stack, and cloudformation:Create Change Set to atom.
 Run them from a JSON or YAML template for validation feedback from the API or to launch the template as a new stack.